 If you don’t have maple syrup, you can substitute it with honey.

-That’s all there is to it! 🙂 Enjoy it with some friends, impress people, or just do it because you can!
+That’s all there is to it! 🙂 Enjoy it with some friends, impress people at a event or party, or just do it because you can!
 Then eat all of it yourself! 😀

 Show us some oysters at #pupswithchopsticks